Fanatrick/GMFlux/README.md

 - Switch the `FluxCell.FluxLD` and `FluxCell.FluxRU` encoding to each handle one dimension (sample same index for each dimension instead of this multi-sampled horror)
 - Projected instead of embedded caustics
 - Implement optional, even more detailed inter-cardinal flux
-- Multi-pass the flux step if possible (less total samples)
+- Multi-pass the flux step
+- Replace the scuffed vec4 encoding
+- HLSL backend

 ### Credits:
 - [XorDev](https://github.com/XorDev/) : Non-cubemap skybox sampling method